Property maintenance pricing drafts.

 Outputs

-Outputs include scoped maintenance line items, quantity notes, pricing records, assumptions, evidence trails, approval status and reusable approved pricing history.
+Outputs include scoped maintenance line items, quantity notes, pricing drafts, assumptions, evidence trails, approval status and reusable approved pricing history.

 Approval workflow

-Coordinators and admin staff can move assessments forward while supervisors, branch leads or project managers approve the final pricing record.
+Coordinators and admin staff can move assessments forward while supervisors, branch leads or project managers approve the final pricing draft.

 Recurring maintenance work, supplier invoices, contractor costs and completed-job outcomes can calibrate rates for future property repair assessments.